freenas/freenas-docs/userguide/snippets/mseries.rst

    \newpage

-The M-Series contains one or two storage controllers in an over-and-under configuration.
+The M-Series has one or two storage controllers in an over-and-under configuration.
 Examples of typical M40 (top) and M50 (bottom) models are shown here.

 .. _m_back: